Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Spectrum and Finite-volume Analysis

-where we left the bootstrap ($b>0$) and gauge average ($b=0$) index implicit.
 As explained in Sec.~\ref{sec:phaseshift}, the finite-volume energies can be related to the phase shift via the L\"uscher formalism.
-Given a model $\delta^\mdl_1$ for the phase shift, parameterized by the vector $\bm \alpha^\mdl$, we can invert the quantization condition Eq.~\eqref{pseudophaseqcform} to obtain a set of finite-volume energies $\{ E^{\mdl, (i)}_{\sf cm}(\bm \alpha^\mdl) \}$. \footnote{For quantization conditions of type Eq.~\eqref{pseudophaseqcform}, there is a unique $E^{\mdl, (i)}_{\sf cm}(\bm \alpha^\mdl)$ for a given $\bm \alpha^\mdl$ and $(i)$.
-In practice, this involves a numerical root-finding procedure which we solve using the Brent-Dekker algorithm~\citep{Brent1973,Dekker1969} implemented in the GSL library~\citep{GSL}.} Finally, we constrain the phase shift parameters by minimizing the chi-square~\citep{Guo2013a, Wilson:2015dqa, Erben:2019nmx}
+One can use Eq.~\eqref{pseudophaseqcform} to directly compute the phase shift, and thus the scattering amplitude, at the discrete lattice energies.
+We are however interested in finding the complex-energy poles of the amplitude.
+An established procedure is to find suitable energy-dependent functions to model the amplitude and then analytically continue them into the complex plane~\citep{Wilson:2014cna,Rendon:2020rtw}.
+Given a phase-shift model $\delta^\mdl_1$ with parameters grouped in a vector $\bm \alpha^\mdl$, we can invert the quantization condition in Eq.~\eqref{pseudophaseqcform} to obtain a set of finite-volume energies $\{ E^{\mdl, (i)}_\cm(\bm \alpha^\mdl) \}$.~\footnote{For quantization conditions of type Eq.~\eqref{pseudophaseqcform}, there is a unique $E^{\mdl, (i)}_\cm(\bm \alpha^\mdl)$ for a given $\bm \alpha^\mdl$ and $(i)$.
+In practice, this involves a numerical root-finding procedure which we solve using the Brent-Dekker algorithm~\citep{Brent1973,Dekker1969} implemented in the GSL library~\citep{GSL}.} Finally, we constrain the phase shift parameters by minimizing~\citep{Guo2013a, Wilson:2015dqa, Erben:2019nmx}